xen-project/xen/docs/misc/efi.markdown

-Building xen.efi requires gcc 4.5.x or above (4.6.x or newer recommended, as 4.5.x was probably never really tested for this purpose) and binutils 2.22 or newer.
-Additionally, the binutils build must be configured to include support for the x86_64-pep emulation (i.e. `--enable-targets=x86_64-pep` or an option of equivalent effect should be passed to the configure script).
+For x86, building xen.efi requires gcc 4.5.x or above (4.6.x or newer
+recommended, as 4.5.x was probably never really tested for this purpose) and binutils 2.22 or newer.
+Additionally, the binutils build must be configured to include support for the x86_64-pep emulation (i.e.
+`--enable-targets=x86_64-pep` or an option of equivalent effect should be passed to the configure script).

+For arm64, the PE/COFF header is open-coded in assembly, so no toolchain support for PE/COFF is required.
+Also, the PE/COFF header co-exists with the normal Image format, so a single binary may be booted as an Image file or as an EFI application.
+When booted as an EFI application, Xen requires a configuration file as described below unless a bootloader, such as GRUB, has loaded the modules and describes them in the device tree provided to Xen.
+If a bootloader provides a device tree containing modules then any configuration files are ignored, and the bootloader is responsible for populating all relevant device tree nodes.

 Once built, `make install-xen` will place the resulting binary directly into the EFI boot partition, provided `EFI_VENDOR` is set in the environment (and